What is Esports?

 Where and when will my son be able to participate in the CBC Esports program?

-We will open our 1500 square-foot CBC Esports Center on our campus in October of 2019.
+We compete in our 1500-square-foot CBC Esports Center on our campus founded in 2019.
 The Center has 48 gaming PC stations that include the following:

 Intel Core i7-9700k Processors